Lifetime cost of glasses

 Contact Tidewater Eye Centers in Virginia Beach

 If you are interested in vision correction surgery and have been told you’re not a good candidate for LASIK, don’t worry.
 It may still be possible for you to achieve clear, crisp vision with PRK.
-To learn more about PRK, please contact us at Tidewater Eye Centers to schedule a consultation with an experienced eye surgeon.
+To learn more about PRK, please fill out the form below to schedule a consultation with an experienced eye surgeon.

 1 Hashmani N, Hashmani S, Ramesh P, et al. A Comparison of Visual Outcomes and Patient Satisfaction Between Photorefractive Keratectomy and Femtosecond Laser-Assisted In Situ Keratomileusis.
 Cureus.
 2017;9(9):e1641.
 Published 2017 Sep 1. doi:10.7759/cureus.1641.
 Available: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5665689/.